You are listening to the Sean Hannity Radio Show podcast.

 It's almost like Obama's eight years didn't exist.

-He just, you know, the only thing we're left with is the damage, the doubling of the national debt, the transition out of Obamacare into free market competition and health savings accounts and cooperatives, which we'll talk about these new options that now exist according to this bill that this bill now allows, and we can we can duplicate some of these great models and medical health care savings accounts and cooperatives that exist.
+He just, you know, the only thing we're left with is the damage, the doubling of the national debt, the transition out of Obamacare into free market competition and health savings accounts and cooperatives, which we'll talk about these new options that now exist according to this bill, that this bill now allows, and we can duplicate some of these great models and medical health care savings accounts and cooperatives that exist.

-You know, but if if you look at the insanity, it's important to know that you know the Republicans, and I actually believe the president when he says this finally came together, finally built consensus, they finally showed that they can actually get something done and lead.
+But if you look at the insanity, it's important to know that the Republicans, and I actually believe the president when he says this, finally came together, finally built consensus.

 It's that they are willing to now take the risk of owning something.

-And Democrats, you know, all they did all day and and all throughout this process is go down deep into the gutter.
+And Democrats, you know, all they did all day and all throughout this process is go down deep into the gutter.

-And all they they have not they're not willing to accept that everything they said to you in the passing and lead up to Obamacare turned out to be a lie.
+And all they, they have not, they're not willing to accept that everything they said to you in the passing and lead up to Obamacare turned out to be a lie.

 Let's go back down memory lane.